-Prerequisites: MGMT515 and TECH 515.
-In this course, students will gain a basic understanding of the value and uses of information systems and technology for business operations, management decision making, and strategic operations.
+Prerequisites: MGMT 515 and TECH 515.
+In this course, students will investigate the value and uses of information systems and technology for business operations, management decision making, and strategic operations.
 Students will assess how managers can utilize information systems to facilitate planning, operations, and growth.
-Students will also explore the role that technology currently plays and will increasingly play in enterprise operations.
+Students will explore the role that technology currently plays and will increasingly play in enterprise operations.